openstack/ironic-specs/specs/kilo/amt-pxe-driver.rst

 Proposed change
 ===============
-Implement a new driver -- "PXEAndAMTToolDriver" -- that uses amttool to control the power of nodes with AMT System and uses pxe to deliver the image to nodes.
+Implement a new driver -- "PXEAndAMTDriver" -- that uses amt to control the power of nodes with AMT System and uses pxe to deliver the image to nodes.
 Following are details,

-* Add new class PXEAndAMTToolDriver inherited from base.BaseDriver in ironic/drivers/pxe.py
+* Add new class PXEAndAMTDriver inherited from base.BaseDriver in ironic/drivers/pxe.py

-* Add new class AMTPower inherited from base.PowerInterface in ironic/drivers/modules/amttool.py
+* Add new class AMTPower inherited from base.PowerInterface in ironic/drivers/modules/amt/power.py

   - ``validate()`` - Validate the node driver info

   - ``get_power_state()`` - Get the power state from the node